Home

 The gorges have walls of variable height and width: the height varies between 10 and over 50 metres, the width between 5 and 20 meters of distance between the erosion banks.

-Under the Cantera bridge and the Norman bridge of Serravalle district, the Simeto and the Troina meet high basaltic lava walls, they go over them with a sequel of jumps, rapids and water games, penetrating first with a very narrow duct and a millpond of a few square meters, but mounted between high basaltic walls, to join together, further down, in an uncontaminated scenery.
+Under the Cantera bridge and the Norman bridge of Serravalle district (on the right in an ink drawing by Mario Schilirò), the Simeto and the Troina meet high basaltic lava walls, they go over them with a sequel of jumps, rapids and water games, penetrating first with a very narrow duct and a millpond of a few square meters, but mounted between high basaltic walls, to join together, further down, in an uncontaminated scenery.

 Other important historic testimonies